Hugo Lopez (Canadian football)

 Hugo Lopez (born June 16, 1987) is a Nicaraguan former professional Canadian football defensive back who played in the Canadian Football League (CFL).

 Early life and university

 Lopez was born in Leon, Nicaragua but left the country at a young age due to political instability.
 He later lived in both Costa Rica and Naples, Florida in his youth.
 He discovered American football while attending high school in Naples.

 Lopez later moved to North York, Canada.
-He played CIS football for the Waterloo Warriors from 2007 to 2009 and for the Toronto Varsity Blues in 2010.
+He played CIS football for the Waterloo Warriors from 2007 to 2009, and for the Toronto Varsity Blues in 2010.

 Professional football

 Edmonton Eskimos

 Lopez was drafted 14th overall in the 2011 CFL draft by the Edmonton Eskimos and signed with the team on May 25, 2011.
-In his rookie season, Lopez played in 3 games, recording 2 special teams tackles.
+In his rookie season, he played in three games, recording two special teams tackles.

-In 2012, Lopez played in 7 games, recording 6 special teams tackles.
+In 2012, Lopez played in seven games, recording six special teams tackles.

 Toronto Argonauts

 On July 23, 2013, Lopez signed with the Toronto Argonauts of the Canadian Football League.
 He was released by the Argonauts on November 7, 2013.